Sons of Norway

 Alaska’s Norwegian haven

-Remarks/requirements: Restrooms are available; local cookbooks are available for sale
+Remarks/requirements: Restrooms are available and local cookbooks are available for sale.

 Menu: Coffee, tea, and Norwegian pastries

-Walking information: Walking is involved on the docks and up the access ramp, and guests will walk one block on city streets.
+Walking information: Guests must walk on the docks, up the access ramp, and one block on the city streets.